 The framework adopted by the Group to measure interest rate risk exposures arising from its banking book positions is consistent with the guidelines set out by the HKMA in its Supervisory Policy Manual on Interest Rate Risk in the Banking Book ("IRRBB").
-From an earnings perspective, interest rate risk is the risk that the net income arising from future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-From an economic value perspective, interest rates.
+From an earnings perspective, interest rate risk is the risk that the net income arising from future cash flows of a financial instrument will undergo adverse impact because of changes in market interest rates.
+From an economic value perspective, interest rate risk is the risk that the economic value of a financial instrument will fluctuate because of changes in market interest rates.
 The Group takes on interest rate risk from both perspectives in the banking book.
 As such, the interest margins or net interest income and the economic value of the capital may increase or decrease as a result of such changes or in the event that unexpected movements arise.